dovstone/dataJs/README.md

 These are the types of our javascript native events we need to bind to our element.

 - `helloWorld`, `helloPlanet`, `heyYou`
-These are arbitrairy callbacks, chosen for example.
+These are arbitrairies callbacks, chosen for example.
 They individually take three parameters.
 There are case sensitive.

 ## Binding Single event